 Welcome

-For conversational interfaces, a welcome message should break the ice and explain how customers can use the agent or digital assistant.
+For conversational interfaces, a welcome message should break the ice and guide customers through the experience.
 It not only greets the customer, but sets the friendly, conversational tone for the entire interaction.

 A well-designed welcome should: